peej/tonic/README.markdown

 system, to do this you will need a web server running PHP5.3+.

-To bootstrap Tonic, include the src/Tonic/Autoloader.php file and create an instance Tonic\Request.
+To bootstrap Tonic, include the src/Tonic/Autoloader.php file and create an instance of Tonic\Application and pass it's getResource() method a Tonic\Request instance.
 After you have defined your resource classes, load the matching resource, execute it, and output the response.

     require_once '../src/Tonic/Autoloader.php';